jwcarr/hethom/README.md

 Why do languages tolerate heterography?
 An experimental investigation into the emergence of informative orthography
 ===================================================================================================================

 This repository contains data and code for our investigation of the emergence of heterographic homophones using iterated learning.
-The repo is organized into:
+The top-level structure of the repo is organized into:

 - `code/`: Python analysis code